WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/1-abbreviations.md

 ## Articles

+The article (*a* or *an*) that goes along with an abbreviation depends on its pronunciation.
+For example, *an* API, *a* URL

 ## Capitalization

 Lowercase all the words in the spelled-out form except for the proper nouns.
 Words like *as*, *of*, *the*, in abbreviations are rarely capitalized - sometimes not even included in the abbreviations.
 For example, *NASA - National Aeronautics and Space Administration* doesn't include *and* in its abbreviation.
-Similarly, confirm the abbreviation and its spelled-out form for the concerned terms.
+On the contrary, the *DOT - Department of Transportation* includes an *of* in its abbreviation while also capitalizing it.
+Therefore, confirm the abbreviation and its spelled-out form for the concerned terms.
 Refer the "A-Z Word List" for more information.